-The Contract Negotiator II, is responsible for: negotiating contracts and; writing, reviewing, and negotiating agreements; and, providing negotiations documentation and support to Principal Investigators.
+The Contract Negotiator II is responsible for: negotiating contracts; writing, reviewing, and negotiating agreements; and providing negotiations documentation and support to Principal Investigators.
 Minimal supervision is required.
-This position will report directly to a Team Lead at Sponsored Research Services.
+This position reports to a Team Lead with Contract Negotiations at Sponsored Research Services.

 Required Education and Experience:

-Proofreading skills and experience using word processing, spreadsheet, and database software.
+Proofreading skills and knowledge of word processing, spreadsheets and database software

 Preferred Education and Experience:

-Juris Doctor (JD Degree).
-Experience in university setting and/or business or legal operations.
+Experience in university setting and/or business or legal operations

 Independently reviews and negotiates terms and conditions of award documents and contractual agreements with sponsors/subawardees to ensure compliance with applicable policies, Federal and State laws and regulations as well as sponsor guidelines